Disclaimer

 sufferings next to her Mother Superior.

 It should be noted that for all the suffering Sr. Rafqa experienced, the Lord consoled her with divine favors.
 Two instances stand out - in the first, she regained sight in her remaining eye for an hour.
 The grace was received in direct response to a wish she made to look upon the face of her mother superior, who had shown her so much maternal kindness in her sufferings.
 Shortly after, the second incident occurred, which was a visit to Heaven where she was mystically transported for a couple of hours during an ecstasy, and participated in a joyous feast with the Saints.
-Upon awakening from the experience, she was offered food by her superior but declined saying that she had just tasted the most delicious lamb ever at the heavenly banquet.
+Upon awakening from the experience, she was offered food by her superior but declined saying that she had just partaken of a most delicious meal of lamb at the heavenly banquet.

 Rafqa died peacefully on March 23, 1914 - she was 81-years-old.
 After she was buried a brilliant light emanated over her tomb for three consecutive evenings, attracting many to the site.
 Remarkable cures were soon reported through the intercession of the humble Maronite nun, escalating Rafqa's fame of sanctity among the locals then beyond.
 The Church declared her a Saint on June 10, 2001.